Wochenmarkt Hof

 14. October 2022

 Very busy.
-Great meat and cheese stall and a lot of variety when it comes to vegetables and fruits.
-There are a few more stalls that I can't comment on since I haven't been to them.
+Great meat and cheese stand and a lot of choices when it comes to vegetables and fruits.
+There are a few more stands that I can't comment on since I haven't been to them.